Volunteering and its Surprising Benefits

 …to see a different way of life and new places

-…to have a go at the type of work I might want to do as a full-time job
+…to have a go at the type of work I might want as a full-time job

 …to do more with my interests and hobbies

-The best way to volunteer is to match your personality and interests.
+The best way to volunteer is to find a match with your personality and interests.
 Having answers to these questions will help you narrow down your search.

 Source: World Volunteer Web

 There are numerous volunteer opportunities available.
 The key is to find a position that you would enjoy and are capable of doing.
 It’s also important to make sure that your commitment matches the organization’s needs.
 Ask yourself the following: